gvwilson/thirdbit/src/fiction/five-letters/index.md

 Item,
 no,
 I do not recall the Learned being particularly despondent over the past few months.
-I agree that Gandan's winters may seem damp and gray to someone accustomed to southern skies, but he had weathered several such with no apparent ill effect.
+I agree that Loghan's winters may seem damp and gray to someone accustomed to southern skies, but he had weathered several such with no apparent ill effect.
 And if I may be so bold,
 if he *did* find our weather, food, or conversation unbearable,